TheTitanrain/IPBanRecipes/README.md

-# IPBan and SoftEther VPN
+# IPBan Recipes for Kerio Connect and SoftEther VPN
-SoftEther VPN Server IPBan rules for Windows.
+Kerio Connect and SoftEther VPN Server IPBan rules for Windows.